Maria Margaretha Kirch: Career, observations, and publications

 Leibniz was the only prominent figure that supported her appeal.
-Unfortunately, negative opinion towards her gender out weighed her history of competent work.
+Unfortunately, negative opinion towards her gender outweighed her history of competent work.
 The Berlin Academy of Sciences secretary Johann Theodor Jablonski cautioned Leibniz "that she be kept on in an official capacity to work on the calendar or to continue with observations simply will not do."
 The academy was very concerned with their reputation, stating, "If she were now to be kept on in such a capacity, mouths would gape even wider."
 Ultimately, Winklemann's application to work at the Berlin Academy was rejected.
 Leibniz later tried to secure housing and salary for Winkelmann in 1711 and was able to secure housing for Winkelmann to stay in for an undetermined amount of time, however the Academy denied Leibniz's petition for Winkelmann's salary.
 Later in 1711, the academy relented upon Maria enough to give her a medal for her work in astronomy.
 Despite this, Winkelmann continued to apply for over a year to become a member of the Berlin Academy, however with Leibniz leaving Berlin in 1711, the Academy became even more adamant on refusing Maria's entrance until in early 1712 when she received the final rejection.

 Kirch felt sure that her petitions were denied due to her gender.
 This is somewhat supported by the fact that Johann Heinrich Hoffmann, who had little experience, was appointed to her husband's place instead of her.
 Hoffmann soon fell behind with his work and failed to make required observations.
 It was even suggested that Kirch become his assistant.
 Kirch wrote "Now I go through a severe desert, and because... water is scarce... the taste is bitter."
 However, in an exceptional achievement for the times she was admitted by the Berlin Academy of Sciences.

-In 1711, she published Die Vorbereitung zug grossen Opposition, a well-received pamphlet in which she predicted a new comet, followed by a pamphlet concerning Jupiter and Saturn.
-In 1712, Kirch accepted the patronage of Bernhard Friedrich von Krosigk, who was an enthusiastic amateur astronomer, and began work in his observator.
+In 1711, she published Die Vorbereitung zur grossen Opposition, a well-received pamphlet in which she predicted a new comet, followed by a pamphlet concerning Jupiter and Saturn.
+In 1712, Kirch accepted the patronage of Bernhard Friedrich von Krosigk, who was an enthusiastic amateur astronomer, and began work in his observatory.
 She and her husband had worked at Krosigk's observatory while the academy observatory was being built.
 At Krosigk's observatory she reached the rank of master astronomer.